Welcome to Seoul

 Formations of stars in the heavens have amazed and inspired artists and poets throughout the ages.
 Star clusters, galaxies, and other natural formations in the heavens resemble the sculptures and paintings of earthly art, or, perhaps, earthly art resembles heavenly art.

-Heavenly Art: With modern digital photography, we can see farther and farther out into space.
-From the planet Saturn, observe a tiny, distant, blue dot in the sky, which we know as Earth.
+With modern digital photography, we can see farther and farther out into space.
+From the planet Saturn, observe a tiny, distant, blue dot in Saturn's sky; this dot we know as Earth.
 Astounding: billions of stars in each of billions of galaxies… our Sun is one among many.

 Our Sun passes through our view of the Constellation Ophiuchus each December.
 Although this constellation is very large, our Sun's path through the heavens obscured our view for 3,000 years, which was the reason that Ophiuchus was not included in the 12 Zodiac signs of the ancient Babylonians, a fine example of the fluidity of the seemingly immutable universe (Image by NASA).